cljoly/readme-in-static-site/README.md

 wget https://joly.pw/riss.awk
 awk -f riss.awk /path/to/my-project/readme.md > content/my-project.md
 ```
+It should also work with any markdown-based static file generator.

 It is an `awk` script, so you don’t need to install anything on GNU/Linux 🎉.
-It should also work with any markdown-based static file generator.
+That’s particularly handy to [automate the README update](#automate-with-github-actions).

 ## Example